-Amends/Enacts: §§26.012, 26.05, and 26.07 Tax Code; §1253,004 Government Code Status: Pending in House Ways and Means Committee
+Author: Troxclair Amends/Enacts: §§26.012, 26.05, and 26.07 Tax Code Status: Passed by House Ways and Means Committee; pending in full House

-This bill concerns a property owner's claim that voters approved a tax rate but the taxing unit then used tax revenues in a way that differed materially from what it told the voters.
+This bill concerns a property owner's claim that voters approved a tax rate but the taxing unit then used tax revenues in a way that deviated materially from what it told the voters.
+A "material deviation would include any "attempt to substantially impair the rights and expectations of the voters as they existed at the time of the election."
 A property owner could sue the taxing unit and get an injunction restraining tax collections.
+Any injunction would have to come within fifteen days after the taxing unit adopted its tax rate.
 Property owners would not have to pay while the suit was pending.
-The bill also includes provisions to prevent a taxing unit from using m&o taxes to pay its bonds.
+The House committee's version would exempt school districts from the effects of the bill.